PicnicSupermarket/error-prone-support/error-prone-contrib/README.md

   explicit, and another which replaces the platform-dependent behavior with the preferred alternative.
 (Such as using `UTF-8` instead of the system default charset.)
+- The [Modernizer Maven Plugin][modernizer-maven-plugin] can similarly be replaced with an equivalent Error Prone check.
+The latter would allow automatic replacement of outdated APIs through Error Prone's patch functionality.
 - A subset of the refactor operations provided by the Eclipse-specific [AutoRefactor][autorefactor] plugin.
 - A check which replaces fully qualified types with simple types in context